jruehl/ATESurvival/README.md

 - ./Results_PSM/ \
   A folder containing (interim) results of the simulations (Section X) in manuscript [2].

-  - ATE_true.Rda \
-    An Rda file containing results for the true average treatment effect considered in the simulations. \
-    This file is produced by l.
-22-88 in the R script 'simu_masterscript_PSM.R'.

   - res_[effect]ATE_[scenario]_n[n].Rda \
     (effect: adv/no/-, \
      scenario: noCens/lowCens/highCens/lowTreatProb/highTreatProb/lowVarCov/highVarCov/typeII, \
      n: 50/75/100/200/300) \
      Rda files containing results that summarize the outcomes of the simulations for each scenario. \
      These files are produced by l.
-100-150 in the R script 'simu_masterscript_PSM.R'.
+74-124 in the R script 'simu_masterscript_PSM.R'.

   - total_coverages.Rda \
     An Rda file containing results for the coverages of the simulated confidence intervals and bands. \
     This file is produced by l.
-158-244 in the R script 'simu_masterscript_PSM.R'.
+129-219 in the R script 'simu_masterscript_PSM.R'.

 - ./ATESurvival_1.0.tar.gz \
   An R package for the derivation of confidence intervals and bands for the average treatment effect for survival data using the classical bootstrap, an